my5G/OPlaceRAN/README.md

 ```
 ### Setup Topologies:

-- Setup RUs locations in format of file [rus.yaml](k8s-operators/config/samples/ran-placer-config-maps/mini-topo/rus.yaml), where "RU": 0 not will tun RU and 1 will RUN.
+- Setup RUs locations in the format of file [rus.yaml](k8s-operators/config/samples/ran-placer-config-maps/mini-topo/rus.yaml), where "RU": 0 not will tun RU and 1 will RUN.
 This spec is used too to define the number of the chains.
-- Setup Network links in format of file [topology.yaml](k8s-operators/config/samples/ran-placer-config-maps/mini-topo/topology.yaml).
+- Setup Network links in the format of file [topology.yaml](k8s-operators/config/samples/ran-placer-config-maps/mini-topo/topology.yaml).
 These values are used to algorithm compute teh VNFs locations.
 - Apply topology:
 ```sh
 kubectl apply -f k8s-operators/config/samples/ran-placer-config-maps/mini-topo/.